Wamphyre/miloOS-core/README.md

 ## Notes

-* **Intended for use only on miloOS Development system.
+* **Files intended for use only on miloOS Development system.